binarygit/belongstoavi/src/_posts/2024-10-26-welcome-to-bridgetown.md

 If you just want the date, you use `Date.current`

-If you want to know yesterday's date, or tomorrow's use: `Time.current.yesterday; Time.current.tomorrow` You can even check whether today is a weekday or a weekend: `Time.current.on_weekday?; Time.current.on_weekend?`
+If you want to know yesterday's date, or tomorrow's use: `Time.current.yesterday; Time.current.tomorrow`

+You can even check whether today is a weekday or a weekend: `Time.current.on_weekday?; Time.current.on_weekend?`

 The above methods are also available on Time objects.
-However if you're wondering are there any other helpul method's like the above for `` objects, then you're in the right place.
+However if you're wondering are there any other helpul method's like the above for `ActiveSupport::TimeZone` objects, then you're in the right place.
 I picked out a few that I found interesting and useful and in the process I also discovered an easier way to construct Time objects without melting my brain.
 Enjoy!

-I could never understand the difference between Ruby Time and Rails Time until I decided to sit down and read this great [article](https://danilenko.org/2012/7/6/rails_timezones/).
-It's very understandable and simple.
-Go check it out.

 ## Get timezone of a country
 `ActiveSupport::TimeZone.country_zones(<country_code>)`